trussworks/distributed-playbook/bond_with_each_other.md

 Applicable for groups of 15 and more, sooner if you don’t have someone around who cares to track dates.

+## \#In-Out-Status
+This channel is our way of saying “hello” or “goodbye” as you enter or leave an office.
+It’s not a punchclock.
+It’s not specific to any given team.
+It’s not mandatory.
+It’s just a nice place to :wave:.
+We can wish each other to get well soon, or have a gif party here.

 ## \#Selfies
 Remembering that people have faces also helps us to remember that they are human.
 Having a selfies channel in chat reminds folk it’s ok (encouraged, even!) to post pictures of themselves, which lets us see glimpses of their lives.

 ## Discretionary kindness budget
-Everyone has a small, noncumulative budget to do nice things for other Trussels.
+Everyone has a noncumulative budget to do nice things for other Trussels as a part of their Employee Effectiveness Budget (see [Resourcing People Properly](https://github.com/trussworks/distributed-playbook/blob/master/resource_people_correctly.md#employee-effectiveness-budget).
 We’ve sent each other stickers, coffee cups, and yarn.
 This helps with bonding of a distributed team in a direct way.

+## Meeting up with coworkers in other locations
+When traveling, it's fun to see who is also in that area.
+Having a coffee or a meal together is on Truss, under the 🔒 [TDR 0037 - Employee Effectiveness Budget](https://docs.google.com/document/d/1hvie-sPwZgOw8U7W2qmCk6dzWf7TYX28_CRfFCWL_FI/edit).
+We've done this many times to much success!

 You can also read more in [our blog post on how to be inclusive of a distributed team](https://truss.works/blog/2018/12/5/upping-our-distributed-practices).